AntonioSimo/Codam_Core/Push_swap/README.md

 ## Project Rules

-Your project must comply with the following rules to be considered valid:
+The project must comply with the following rules to be considered valid:

 ### 1. Makefile
 You must include a `Makefile` that correctly compiles your source files.
 It's important that the `Makefile` does not perform "relinking," meaning it should not recompile the files unnecessarily each time you build the project.